Chainsoft-official/NotCoinClone/README.md

 - **Daily Activities (Earn)**: Users can complete daily activities, such as completing levels and joining the Telegram community, to earn more points.
 - **Mining (Mine)**: Users can tap to increase their coin count.
 Once the requirements for Level 1 are met, the user will level up.
 - **Metrics (Matrics)**: Provides detailed statistics including total share balance, total touches, total players, daily users, and online players.
-- **User Management**: Search users by (UserID|Name|Username) and change all user item values.
-- **Task Management**: Create/Delete missions and for each mission, Create/Delete Tasks (There are two types of tasks: JoinTelegram and VisitWebsite).
+- **Task Management**: Create/Delete missions and for each mission, Create/Delete Tasks (There are two types of tasks: JoinChat and VisitWebsite).
 - **Statistics**: View detailed statistics about user engagement and activity performance.

 ## Bot Previews